All Plants

 Tomatillos

 The essential ingredient for authentic salsa verde, green enchilada sauce, and Mexican cuisine.
-Tomatillos are prolific producers — small round fruits enclosed in a papery husk with a tangy, slightly acidic flavor reminiscent of green tomatoes with a hint of lemon.
-Varieties include: Rio Grande (large juicy fruits with robust flavor — perfect for salsa verde), Verde (vibrant green, slightly tart — ideal for traditional Mexican dishes like enchiladas and chilaquiles), and Amarylla (prized for sweetness and delicate flavor — excellent fresh or for a unique twist on salsas).
+Tomatillos are prolific producers wrapped in papery husks — each plant delivers pounds of tangy green fruits.
 Growing tips: Plant at least two tomatillo plants — they need cross-pollination for good fruit set.
 They are easier than tomatoes and more pest-resistant.
 In our climate, they thrive with minimal fuss.
 Fruits are ready when they fill and split their papery husk.
+Remove husks and rinse off the sticky coating before using.
 Roasted tomatillos + jalapeños + garlic + cilantro + lime = the best salsa verde you have ever had.
 Plants often self-sow, giving you free tomatillos next year.

 $6.00